Insolent Websites

 Twenty years later I started going to France regularly with Mattie to visit Romanesque churches for my researches into exhibitionist sculptures, which eventually were published in a book, and on my Satan in the Groin website.
 We greatly enjoyed our excursions around Western France, staying in little family hotels with interesting (or little) plumbing, sloping floors, wobbly stairs and tables d'hôtes.
 These were in contrast to the kind of purpose-built tourist-hotels my mother stayed in when she went elsewhere – usually on her own – to Cyprus, Tunisia, Czechoslovakia, Hungary, Iran and so on.

 I made one trip alone to Paris to visit the Bibliothèque Nationale, en route to the Romanesque heaven of Poitiers.
 I stayed in the little Hôtel du Caire for a couple of nights.
 Wandering down the rue Saint-Denis on my third day, I saw a man sitting at a café table reading Gregory Bateson's esoteric Steps to an Ecology of Mind in English.
 I asked if I might sit at his table, and started a conversation about the book.
-The conversation went on, and it turned out that he was a teacher at one of the important Hautes Ecoles who had a little bachelor pad in a few hundred metres away, as well as a house close to the campus near Versailles.
+The conversation went on, and it turned out that he was a teacher at one of the important Hautes Ecoles who had a little bachelor pad in a few hundred metres away, as well as a house close to the campus at Jouy-en-Josas near Versailles.
 He said I could borrow it, because he was going back to the campus that evening.
-So next day I transferred to a tiny, dark, old-fashioned flat in the rue Saint-Sauveur (between the rue Saint-Denis and the rrue Montorgueil), whose toilet was shared with the flat across the landing.
+So next day I transferred to a tiny, dark, old-fashioned flat in the rue Saint-Sauveur (between the rue Saint-Denis and the rue Montorgueil), whose toilet was shared with the flat across the landing.

 That meeting changed my life.
 Suddenly I had free, almost bohemian, accommodation available in Paris, haunt of one of my favourite writers, Jean Rhys.
 My new friend Robert started visiting me in County Down every February.
 I joined him for trips he made house-hunting in rural France.
 Much later he joined me when I was house-hunting in south-western France, much farther away from Paris.